vegaprotocol/specs/protocol/0000-rewards-overview.md

 - Reward scheme end date/time (blank for never)
 - Payout type and parameters, either:
   - Fractional: try to pay a specified fraction of reward pool account balance(s) each period expressed as a decimal (`0.0 < fraction <= 1.0`).
-  - Balanced: pay `X/n` out each period where `X` is the balance of the reward pool account and `n` is the number of period remaining including the current period (only valid where the scheme has an end date)
+  - Balanced: pay `X/n` out each period where `X` is the balance of the reward pool account and `n` is the number of period remaining until the end date, including the current period (only valid where the scheme has an end date)
 - Max payout per asset per recipient: optionally a list of `{asset, max_amount}` pairs.
 Where provided, `max_amount` limits the amount of `asset` that will be paid out to any one account during a period.
 - Payout delay: number of seconds between reward calculation and payout (may be zero)